Continuing my travels, I decided to spend three months in a location I'd not visited for 35 years.

-Operated by the college, I assumed it might be the wisest choice.
+Operated by the college, I assumed it was the wisest choice.

-After moving in, sirens roared by at all hours (and multiple times during any phone call).
+After moving in, sirens roared by at all hours (and multiple times during phone calls).
 With humor, I just had to keep apologizing to callers on the other end of the line.

-Then, while pulling into my parking spot in the evening, a security guard greeted me and advised me to not be out alone (grocery shopping).
+Then, while pulling into my parking spot, a security guard greeted me, advising me to not be out alone (grocery shopping).

-To make sure I understood the gravity of the situation, he pointed out that the surrounding homes were meth houses.
+To make sure I understood the gravity of the situation, he pointed to the homes surrounding me, and said they were meth houses.

 The security guard then walked down our row of apartments and rattled each doorknob, to make sure residents were locked in for the night.

 I was already moved in.
 Classes had already started.
 How was I was going to ride this out?

 It was quite nice.
 Even REI was there.